Cheap International Flights from India in October — Best Destinations, Fares, Booking Tips

 Which airlines offer the best October deals from India?

 Six carriers consistently lead October value.
-Based on HappyFares 2025 fare-tracking across Indian metros, the airlines returning lowest median October international fares were IndiGo, Air India Express, AirAsia (KL/Bangkok hubs), Thai Lion Air, Vietjet and Scoot — all running aggressive Q4 pre-festive promotions to fill capacity before Diwali bookings rebalance the network.
-[ORIGINAL DATA]
+The airlines typically returning the lowest October international fares are IndiGo, Air India Express, AirAsia (KL/Bangkok hubs), Thai Lion Air, Vietjet and Scoot — all running aggressive Q4 pre-festive promotions to fill capacity before Diwali bookings rebalance the network.

 By airline category